Health and safety

 Safety during fieldwork or internship

-For your own safety during fieldwork or intership, please see the information on the university crisis team.
-Please note that excavation leaders are required to send a list of the participants and other details on the fieldwork to Yvonne Haring.
-If you are doing fieldwork individually, you should do this yourself, using the form Fieldwork details.
+For your own safety during fieldwork or intership, please see the information on emergencies and incidents.
+Please note that excavation leaders are required to send a list of the participants and other details on the fieldwork through this form.
+If you are doing fieldwork individually, you should also fill in this form.